DanialArab/Apache-Spark/README.md

 <a name="22"></a>
 ### How to grab data from a spark DataFrame

++ **df['age']**

-**df['age']** gives me back the column object but if I actually want to get a data frame with that singular column so that I can see the results I use the select method:
+It gives me back the column object but if I actually want to get a data frame with that singular column so that I can see the results I use the select method:

-**df.select('age').show()**
++ **df.select('age').show()**

-So the main differences between these two methods is the fact that one of them, the first one, is returning back a column, while the second one is returning a data frame that contains a single column, so we have a lot more methods and attributes we can call off of that.
+So the main difference between these two methods is the fact that one of them, the first one, is returning back a column, while the second one is returning a data frame that contains a single column, so we have a lot more methods and attributes we can call off of that.

 You get a lot more flexibility with a data frame of a single column versus just a column So a lot of times we use select instead of just grabbing that column object.

-df.head(2) gives me back a list of row object.
++ df.head(2) gives me back a list of **row object**.

 And the reason there are so many specialized objects, such as a column object or a row object, is because of **Spark's ability to read from a distributed data source and then map that out to distributed computing.**

 to select multiple columns:

-**df.select(['age', 'name'])**
++ **df.select(['age', 'name'])**

 <a name="23"></a>
 ### Adding new column using withColumn method

 withColumn method basically returns a new dataframe by adding in a column or replacing an existing column.
-This is not an in place operation and we would have to save this to a new dataframe.
+This is not an in-place operation and we would have to save this to a new dataframe.

     df.withColumn('newage', df['age'])